system-er/Godot3DInterpreter/README.md

 SLEEP number - sleep n milliseconds (see example procedure.g3i)
 GETKEY - input command, get the key as string. example MAKE "A "KEY WHILE 1=1 [ PRINT GETKEY ] or get in variable MAKE "K "A  "K = GETKEY  PRINT :K
     the focus must be in the drawingwindow (click with mouse)
-ITEM - get or set an item of a list
+ITEM - get an item of a list
     example print item:  MAKE "B "[ONE TWO THREE]  PRINT ITEM 1 :B prints TWO
     example get item: MAKE "B "[ONE TWO THREE]  "A = ITEM 0 :B gets the first item of list "B in this case variable "A is set to ONE
+SETITEM - set an item of a list
-    example set item: MAKE "B "[ONE TWO THREE] "B = ITEM 1 "TEST  PRINT :B prints ONE TEST THREE
+    example set item: MAKE "B "[ONE TWO THREE] "B = SETITEM 1 "TEST  PRINT :B prints ONE TEST THREE
 COUNT - get length of words in a list, example "X = COUNT :A